eaneto/ssache/README.md

 ### LOAD

-Loads the content on the dump file into memory.
+Loads the content of the dump file into memory.

 ```shell
 $ telnet 127.0.0.1 7777